AmrAshrafIbrahim/Restaurant-Reservation-System/readme.txt

     is no a table empty a message dialogue is sent to the user That there is no a table with this requirements so he try another requirements or logout, if There exist a table which suits the client requirements the program transfer the user to the Reserving window in which the user choose the main dish, appetizer and the dessert.
-If the User hadnít choose any dish and pressed reserve there will be a message dialogue tell him to choose At least one dish and add it, there is button at the top which the user click on to show the menu in another window, Also there is a button which turn the user back to the table window and if the user  pressed on it all the order that the user added will be deleted.
-There is also a delivery button which the user can click on, it transfer the user to a new window with a quotation saying ìcoming soonî.
+If the User hadn‚Äôt choose any dish and pressed reserve there will be a message dialogue tell him to choose At least one dish and add it, there is button at the top which the user click on to show the menu in another window, Also there is a button which turn the user back to the table window and if the user  pressed on it all the order that the user added will be deleted.
+There is also a delivery button which the user can click on, it transfer the user to a new window with a quotation saying ‚Äúcoming soon‚Äù.
 Off course we are doing everything we can do to update this program to a new version which supports delivery to the clients.
 If the client chooses the dishes and pressed reserve, program will transfer to the receipt window there he can see the receipt in details and he also can press the rating button to rate the restaurant and the app and off course he